Speaking part: variant 15 - Langart

 Task 4

-- express your opinion on the subject of the project – which pet you would prefer and why.
+• express your opinion on the subject of the project – say which type of pets presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.